-A memorial visitation will be held 1:00 to 3:00 p.m.
-Saturday, May, 20, 2017, at the funeral home.
-Following visitation Masonic services will be held by Mr. Jim Williams of Jewel Lodge #480 A.F. & A.M.
-Full military honors will then be conducted by the United States Air Force and the V.F.W.
+A memorial visitation was held Saturday, May, 20, 2017, at the funeral home.
+Following visitation Masonic services were held by Mr. Jim Williams of Jewel Lodge #480 A.F. & A.M.
+Full military honors were then conducted by the United States Air Force and the V.F.W.
 Post #3118 Honor Guard.

 Memorial contributions are suggested to Crossroads Hospice and may be sent in care of the funeral home.

 Online condolences may be sent to the family at www.stanleydickeyfuneralhome.com